Diffinitive/Diffinitive/README.md

 There are custom functions included for running the benchmarks in this Mercurial repository.
 To use this first activate the environment in `benchmark/` then include the file `benchmark_utils.jl`.

-The suite can the be run from the REPL by using the function `main` in one of the following ways
+The suite can then be run from the REPL by using the function `main` in one of the following ways

 ```julia
 main()                  # Runs the suite for the current working directory